QAFP Practice Exam – Sample Questions

 D.

-Lisa desires to leave her home from her first marriage to her married adult children and her RRSPs to her second husband.
+3. As part of Lisa’s estate plan, she wishes to leave her home to her married adult children from her first marriage and her RRSPs to her second husband.
 When Lisa dies:

 A.